sydbigg/sydbigg/README.md

 - :desktop_computer: I’m currently learning about the basics of technology, i.e. hardware, security, and progmramming.
 - :telescope: I’m looking to work my way to a career in tech, specifically cybersecurty, more specifically an Ethical Hacker
 - :iphone: I am always looking to talk, collab, and/or learn from others.
 Feel free to hit me up on: [Instagram](https://www.instagram.com/syddbiggs/), [Twitter](https://twitter.com/Sydneykristine), or [Email me](sydbigg@gmail.com)
-- :mega: PSA: I am **very** new to the tech world and am really just getting started (as in, creating this file is the most coding I have done since my Visual Basics intro course back in 2016 new).
+- :mega: PSA: I am **very** new to the tech world and am really just getting started (as in, creating this file is the most coding I have done since my Visual Basics intro course back in 2016).
 Any and all advice/suggestions/collabs/conversations are welcome and apprecaited!

 <!---
 sydbigg/sydbigg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.